Features » April 7, 2014

 This piece is reprinted with permission from Waging Nonviolence.

 Help In These Times Continue Publishing

 Progressive journalism is needed now more than ever, and In These Times needs you.

 Like many nonprofits, we expect In These Times to struggle financially as a result of this crisis.
 But in a moment like this, we can’t afford to scale back or be silent, not when so much is at stake.
 If it is within your means, please consider making an emergency donation to help fund our coverage during this critical time.

 Mark Engler and Paul Engler

 Mark Engler is a senior analyst with Foreign Policy In Focus, an editorial board member at Dissent, and a contributing editor at Yes!
 Magazine.
 Paul Engler is founding director of the Center for the Working Poor, in Los Angeles.
-They are writing a book about the evolution of political nonviolence.
-They can be reached via the website www.DemocracyUprising.com.
+Their new book is This Is an Uprising: How Nonviolent Revolt Is Shaping the 21st Century.

 if you like this, check out:

 - Is Building Missiles ‘Essential’?
 The U.S. Government Thinks So.